uOOOO/kotlin-native-mobile-shared-library-template/README.md

 And you can set groupId, artifactId and version manually in ${ROOT_PROJECT_DIR}/gradle.properties.

 ## TODO
+- Expose only network request methods instead of presenter or view model of MV* patterns (ktor supports only coroutine call)
 - Upload artifact to repository
 - And more...